Unless otherwise specified, the figures include employees transferred to domestic and overseas subsidiaries and affiliates.

 Education and Training

-Cost of education per employee
+Cost of Education per Employee

 *Horizontally scrollable

-Content unit FY2021 FY2022 FY2023
+Content unit FY2021 FY2022 FY2023 FY2024

-Compulsory training (promotion/advancement training, etc.) Cost (thousand yen/person) - - 43
+Compulsory training (promotion/advancement training, etc.) Cost (thousand yen/person) - - 43 30

-Time (hours/person) - - 4.9
+Duration (hours/person) - - 4.9 4.4

 Environment-related courses and qualification courses